learn-co-curriculum/react-hooks-forms/README.md

 We can listen for several types of events on input fields. `onChange` will fire every time the value of an input changes.
-In our example, we're passing a callback function function that accepts `event` as its argument.
+In our example, we're passing a callback function that accepts `event` as its argument.
 The `event` data being passed in is automatically provided by the `onChange` event listener.
 Let's write out what these functions look like:

 ```jsx
 function handleFirstNameChange(event) {